 Non-motorized user counts were conducted on the Albuquerque area streets and trails to quantify utilization on both weekdays and weekends.
 These counts were collected at 37 weekday locations and 14 weekend locations between April 27, 2010 and May 22, 2010.
 Trail and bikeway user count data was collected at 45 weekday locations and 18 weekend sites; a number of locations counted both trails and on-street facilities.
 The weekday locations were collected for two hours during both the AM (7:00 to 9:00 am) and PM (4:00 to 6:00 pm) peak commute periods.
 The weekend data was gathered for three hours from 9:00 am to 12:00 pm, primarily along trails.
 There were 13 sites where both weekday and weekend data were gathered.
-See Appendix D.1, User Count Data for additional information.
+See Appendix C for the full user count data.

 The weekday counts were collected to quantify commuter cycling traffic within the Albuquerque area.
 That traffic uses both the on-street and trail systems, and a large number of count locations were selected to determine what areas of the city experience commuter cyclists.
 Bicycle counts included both volumes and a number of additional characteristics, including if the rider was on the sidewalk, wearing a helmet, or if any traffic laws were violated by the cyclist.
-The bicyclist violations recorded were primarily traffic control violations.
-This research did not review data for cars or pedestrians.
+The violations recorded were primarily traffic control violations.